lammps/lammps/doc/src/fix_ave_grid.rst

 applicable to both per-atom and per-grid mode.

 The *norm* keyword is only applicable to per-atom mode.
-In per-grid mode, all the *norm* keyword options act the same.
-The output grid value is simply the sum of the grid values in each of the *Nrepeat* samples, divided by *Nrepeat*.
+In per-grid mode, the *norm* keyword setting is ignored.
+The output grid value on an *Nfreq* timestep is the sum of the grid values in each of the *Nrepeat* samples, divided by *Nrepeat*.

-In per-atom mode, the *norm" keywod affects how averaging is done for the per-grid values that are output once every *Nfreq* timesteps when *Nrepeat* samples contribute to the output.
-It has 3 possible
+In per-atom mode, the *norm" keywod affects how averaging is done for the per-grid values that are output on an *Nfreq* timestep.  *Nrepeat* samples contribute to the output.
+The *norm* keyword has 3 possible
 settings: *all* or *sample* or *none*.  *All* is the default.

-In the formulas that follow, SumI is the sum of a per-atom property over the CountI atoms in a grid cell for a single sample I where I varies from 1 to N, where N = Nrepeat.
-These formulas are applicable for any per-atom input listed above, except *density/number*, *density/mass*, and *temp*.
+In the formulas that follow, SumI is the sum of a per-atom property over the CountI atoms in a grid cell for a single sample I, where I varies from 1 to N, and N = Nrepeat.
+These formulas are used for any per-atom input value listed above, except *density/number*, *density/mass*, and *temp*.
 Those input values are discussed below.

 In per-atom mode, for *norm all* the output grid value on the *Nfreq*